haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 - (e) **Clip**: Used to extract those features from an input point, line, or polygon layer that falls within the spatial extent of the clip layer.

 - (f) **Erase**: Whereas the clip tool preserves areas within an input layer, the erase tool preserves only those areas outside the extent of the erase layer.
+	- Note: This tool is called "Difference" in QGIS

 - (g) **Split**: Used to divide an input layer into two or more layers based on a split layer.